Haiti protests carry on despite fuel hike U-turn; flights canceled

 On Friday, Haiti’s Commerce and Economic ministries announced that fuel price increases, including a 38 percent jump for gasoline and 47 percent for diesel, would take effect at midnight.

-The now-suspended decision by the government of President Jovenel Moïse to raise prices was part of an agreement with the International Monetary Fund, which requires the country to enact a range of austerity measures.
+The now-suspended decision by Moïse’s government to raise prices was part of an agreement with the International Monetary Fund, which requires the country to enact a range of austerity measures.

+Reporting by David Alire Garcia in Mexico City, Reuters TV in Port-au-Prince, Dan Whitcomb in Los Angeles, and David Morgan in Washington; Editing by David Gregorio and G Crosse